 If you think you own your home, you probably do—but now's the time to make sure some unusual turn of events hasn't impacted your ownership or affected who will handle the legal aspects of the sale.

-For example, a husband and wife may believe they are both legal owners of the home until they look at the current deed to the property and realize the husband owned it before he was married and never transferred the property to himself and his wife together.
-In this case, the husband is the legal owner of the home and the only person needed to sign legal documents to sell the home to the new owner.
+For example, a husband and wife might believe they are both legal owners of the home until they look at the current deed to the property and realize the husband owned it before he was married and never transferred the property to himself and his wife jointly.
+In this case, the husband is the legal owner of the home and the only person who need to sign legal documents transferring it to the new owner.
 The reverse can happen if, for instance, the husband's ex-spouse is still listed on the deed.

-It is important to check on such matters in order to determine who needs to sign a listing agreement if you use a real estate agent, and ultimately sign closing documents and a new deed to sell the home.
+Checking on such matters can also help determine things like who needs to sign a listing agreement if you use a real estate agent, and ultimately to sign closing documents and a new deed to the property.

 Start by checking that your name is on the deed to the property.
-You should have a copy of the deed, most likely mailed to you from your county registrar of deeds after you purchased your home.
-If you cannot locate your deed, you may be able to download it from your county’s website or can go there in person and request a copy.
+You should have a copy of the deed, most likely mailed to you from your county registrar after you purchased your home.
+Or, you might be able to download it from your county's website or can go there in person and request a copy.

-Another possibility is to wait until the title company the buyer will work with during the sale of your home checks the ownership for you.
-This is the company that will insure the buyer and lender against undiscovered “clouds” on the title to your property.
+Another possibility is to wait until the title company the buyer works with during the sale of your home checks the ownership for you.
+This is the company that will insure the buyer and lender against undiscovered "clouds" on the title to your property.

-Michigan law requires the seller of a home to provide a Seller’s Disclosure Statement to the buyer before accepting an offer on the property.
-This disclosure statement is described in the Michigan Seller Disclosure Act.
-The Act sets forth exactly how the disclosure statement should look.
+Michigan law requires the seller of a home to provide a Seller's Disclosure Statement to the buyer before accepting an offer on the property.
+This statement is described in the Michigan Seller Disclosure Act.
+The Act sets forth the exact language the disclosure statement should contain (though your real estate agent can give you a nicer-looking copy).
 Its purpose is to provide information on the condition of the property.

-In order to comply with this law, it is best to complete this disclosure statement right away and provide a copy to any person who is interested in purchasing your home.
-If you receive an offer on your home before providing the disclosure statement, just be sure to provide a copy of the statement before you accept the offer.
+In order to comply with this law, it is best to complete this disclosure statement right away and provide a copy to any person who's interested in purchasing your home.
+If you receive an offer on your home before providing the disclosure statement, just be sure to provide a copy of it before you accept the offer.